jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

 (2) This subpart—
   (a) must be read as if it required a statement or report to include consolidated information in respect of the Bank group, rather than information in respect of the Bank only; and
   (b) otherwise applies with any necessary modifications.
+(2A) This section is subject to section 256 of the Deposit Takers Act 2023, which provides for consolidation of financial information about the Depositor Compensation Fund only if consolidation is required by applicable financial reporting standards.
 (3) In this section,—
   - **relevant time** , in relation to a statement or report, means— (a) the end of the period to which the statement or report relates; or